caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 ## Downstream data analysis

 As mentioned above, we tend to think of "downstream" analysis as beginning with a feature table, taxonomic annotation of our features, and optionally a phylogenetic tree.
-Now that we have those (with the exception of the tree, which we won't use here), let's jump in.
+Now that we have those (with the exception of the tree, [which we won't use here](#phylogenetic-tree-building)), let's jump in.
-This is where it starts to get fun!
+This is where it starts to get fun! ⛷️

 ### Kmerization of our features

 We'll start here by calculating alpha and beta diversity metrics.
-To do this, in lieu of a phylogenetic tree, we're going to use a [stand-alone QIIME 2 plugin](xref:_amplicon-docs-ext#term-stand-alone plugin), [q2-kmerizer](https://forum.qiime2.org/t/q2-kmerizer-a-qiime-2-plugin-for-k-mer-based-diversity-analysis/32592).
+To do this, in lieu of a phylogenetic tree, we're going to use a [stand-alone QIIME 2 plugin](xref:_amplicon-docs-ext#term-stand-alone-plugin), [q2-kmerizer](https://forum.qiime2.org/t/q2-kmerizer-a-qiime-2-plugin-for-k-mer-based-diversity-analysis/32592).
 This plugin splits ASV sequences into their constituent kmers, and creates a new feature table where those kmers (instead of ASVs) are the features.
 [The paper](https://doi.org/10.1128/msystems.01550-24) showed that this enables non-phylogenetic diversity metrics to achieve results highly correlated with those achieved by phylogenetic diversity metrics.